-A trip to the USA in November 2006 rekindled my passion for photography.
-Surrounded by so many new sights, the camera focussed my attention on the present, taking me out of my grief and allowing me to connect with how I was feeling in the moment.
-It was a revelation, bringing me full circle to my years at art school when I lived & breathed photography — my camera has been in my hand ever since.
+In 2006 I flew to Seattle, USA, to spend a week with friends I’d made through blogging — it was there my passion for photography was rekindled.
+Surrounded by so many new sights, my camera took me out of my grief and placed me squarely back in the present.
+It was a revelation, bringing me full circle to my years at art school when I lived & breathed photography — my camera has rarely been out of my hand since.

 In 2008 I moved to a new city and was given the opportunity to teach a photography class at a local adult education centre.
-As they already had a technical photography class I decided to create something more meaningful drawing on everything I had learned through my bereavement and healing.
-After the success of that first evening class I decided to offer Unravelling online in January 2009 and the rest, as they say, is history.
+As they already had a technical class I decided to create something more meaningful drawing on everything I’d learned through my healing journey.
+I called that first class “Unravelling: Ways of Seeing Yourself” and was excited to share my ideas with the 10 brave women who’d signed up.
+As we shared tears and revelations week after week I knew I was onto something, so I followed my intuition and offered the class online — within just one week I had 100 women signed up.
+That was back in January 2009 and the rest, as they say, is history.

-– Journal Your Life is for anyone who wants to dive deep into their journalling…. and heal their life in the process – 6 weeks
+— Journal Your Life is for anyone who wants to dive deep into their journalling practice and heal their life in the process

-– Photo Meditations is all about creating images infused with soul using any camera (including smart phones!) – 5 weeks
+— Photo Meditations is all about creating images infused with soul using any camera — including smart phones

-Thousands of women from around the world have joined together to unravel and heal their lives, dive deeper into their photography practice and learn how to share their hearts online.
+Thousands of women from over 50 countries around the world have joined together to unravel and heal their lives, dive deeper into their photography practice and learn how to share their hearts online.
 It’s such an honour to be able to do this work.